HansikaPH/time-series-forecasting/README.md

 For R scripts, make sure to set the working directory to the project root folder.

 ## Preprocessing the Data ##
+The data files used for the NN5 experiments are available as a Google Drive folder at this [link](https://drive.google.com/drive/folders/1kp--LAlG6kXbcjjkUYgJGfFsGowkXzF_?usp=sharing)

 #### Create the text files of the data ####